 The Delphic Centre can become an institution that expresses the ideals, cultural values and even the concerns of modern Europe.Konstantinos G. Karamanlis

-The European Cultural Centre of Delphi (E.C.C.D.) was founded in 1977, upon the inspiration and initiative of Konstantinos Karamanlis with the view of setting up a European and worldwide intellectual centre in Delphi.
+The European Cultural Centre of Delphi (E.C.C.D.) was founded in 1977 thanks to the inspiration and initiative of Konstantinos Karamanlis with the view to establishing a European and worldwide intellectual centre in Delphi.

-The first thoughts and discussions started in the 1930s when, in the aftermath of the Delphic Festivals (1927 & 1930), the Parliament and the Senate passed a law providing for the establishment and organisation of an International Intellectual Cooperation Centre similar to the “treasures” of the ancient Greek city of Delphi.
+Discussions about the foundation of such a centre began in the 1930s when, in the aftermath of the Delphic Festivals (1927 and 1930), the Parliament and the Senate passed a law providing for the establishment of an International Intellectual Cooperation Centre.
 In 1957, Greece filed a draft proposal to the Council of Europe for the foundation of an Intellectual Centre in Delphi, which was also accepted.

-The construction of the conference venue began in 1966, based on the architectural plans of architects Kostas Kitsikis and Antonios Lampakis.
-The construction was completed in 1970.
+The conference hall was designed by the architects Kostas Kitsikis and Antonios Lampakis; its construction began in 1966 and was completed in 1970.
 The cost was covered by state funds and funds of the Council of Europe.

-In 1977, by an act of the Greek Parliament, the E.C.C.D. was established as a “corporate body under private law”, under the supervision of the Hellenic Ministry of Culture and the auspices of the Council of Europe.
+In 1977, by an act of the Greek Parliament, the E.C.C.D. was established under the supervision of the Hellenic Ministry of Culture and the auspices of the Council of Europe.

-According to its founding law, its aim is to “serve international cultural interests” and “develop common cultural principles that will unite the peoples of Europe” through the “publication of studies on European culture, the organization of cultural meetings and other artistic activities…”
+According to its founding law, its aim is to “serve international cultural interests” and “develop common cultural principles that will unite the peoples of Europe” through the “publication of studies on European culture, the organisation of cultural meetings and other cultural activities…”

 To this end, the E.C.C.D., during its longstanding activity in the field of culture, has organized numerous events and run several programmes, such as: